gantry/docs/pages/01.gantry5/03.configure/04.layout-manager/docs.md

 ### Save Layout

-The **Save Layout** button is a quick and easy way to save the current layout, its particle, and settings to the active Configuration.
+The **Save Layout** button is a quick and easy way to save the current layout, its Particles, and settings to the active Configuration.
 This is the button you would click before switching tabs to the frontend and refreshing the page to check your changes.

 ### History

 The **History** buttons give you the ability to go back and forth between changes you have made in your Layout.
-This history is persistent through the current session, and make it easy to go backwards and forwards, saving once you have reached a point you are happy with.
+This history is persistent through the current session, and makes it easy to go backwards and forwards, saving once you have reached a point you are happy with.

 You can even go back after hitting **Save Layout**, should one of your changes not come out the way you expected after checking the frontend.